Top 25 Questions by Family and Support Network

 15. How do students buy textbooks?

-16. How can I support my son/daughter to be a successful college student?
+16. How can I support my student to be successful?

-17. Can I access college information about my son/daughter?
+17. Can I access college information about my student?

 The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
 The college cannot legally release information to anyone except for the student, including but not limited to grades, attendance records, and payment information.
 The only information that can be released, with the student’s permission, is “directory” information, which may include the student’s first and last name and middle initial, the city and state of the student’s billing address; the student’s declared programs of study; the student’s enrollment status (full or part time); and degree or certificate earned and academic honors.
 For a full explanation of this policy, go to our policies and procedures.